keshavos/generator-angularjs-cordova/README.md

 The sub-generator will ask you for the module name under which you would like to create your new controller, and will create a new AngularJS controller file in that module **controllers** folder and a test file in the **tests** folder.

-**Don’t forget!** This time you pass the controller name as an argument.
+**Donï¿½t forget!** This time you pass the controller name as an argument.